 For more information, contact John Cerullo, minor supervisor, at (603) 641-4109.

 The humanities minor is an interdisciplinary program where students can combine humanities courses and courses from other disciplines that form a multidisciplinary theme or topic.
 The humanities minor is an excellent way to add breadth of perspective to specialized study in particular disciplines.
 Many professions encourage students to develop skills and knowledge outside their area of professional interest.
 The humanities minor can meet this objective and make college education a more enlightening and rewarding experience.
 Students selecting a minor in humanities should, in consultation with a faculty adviser in humanities, identify a general theme or topic for the minor.

-A philosophy minor consists of five philosophy courses with a C- or above, one of which must be at the 500 level or higher (PHIL 495, 795, 796 with special permission only).
+A philosophy minor consists of five philosophy courses, completed with a C- or above, one of which must be at the 500 level or higher (PHIL 495 or 795 with special permission only).

 For more information, contact the Philosophy Department in Durham in Hamilton Smith Hall at (603) 862-2060.